Skocimis/textflow-php/README.md

 `composer require textflow/sms-api`

 ## Documentation
-Here you will see just a sample usage of sending an SMS, for more instructions (including methods for user verification) checkout our [official PHP documentation](https://docs.textflow.me/php).
+Here you will see just a sample usage of sending an SMS, for more instructions (including methods for user verification) check out our [official PHP documentation](https://docs.textflow.me/php).

 ## Sample Usage